keirthana/anbox-cloud-docs/howto/anbox/harden.md

 ### 1 - Web client

-- Make sure you have `CIS/USG` and Livepatch enabled on Ubuntu Pro.
-See {ref}`enable Livepatch <https://documentation.ubuntu.com/pro/pro-client/enable_livepatch/>` and {ref}`enable CIS or USG <https://documentation.ubuntu.com/pro/pro-client/enable_cis/>` for more information.
+- Consider the security measures, guidelines and benchmarks offered by Ubuntu Pro such as CIS, USG and Livepatch.
+For more information, see the Ubuntu Pro Client documentation for enabling [CIS/USG](https://canonical-ubuntu-pro-client.readthedocs-hosted.com/en/latest/howtoguides/enable_cis/) and [Livepatch](https://canonical-ubuntu-pro-client.readthedocs-hosted.com/en/latest/howtoguides/enable_livepatch/).

 - Use the {ref}`exp-web-dashboard` as your default stream client.
 If you want to use a custom client, ensure you have set it up securely as described in the {ref}`tut-set-up-stream-client` tutorial.